inspire-group/PatchGuard/README.md

 If anything is unclear, please open an issue or contact Chong Xiang (cxiang@princeton.edu).

 ## Notes
+- 10/17/2020 - Updated old checkpoints.
+Please download the new checkpoints from Google Drive [link](https://drive.google.com/drive/folders/1u5RsCuZNf7ddWW0utI4OrgWGmJCUDCuT?usp=sharing) for better model performance.
+Note that checkpoints for 1000-class ImageNet are also available now.
+Also a few minor updates to the source code.
-- There was a major change update to `defense_utils.py` on 08/01/2020.
+- 08/01/2020 - A major update to `defense_utils.py`.
 Please check the latest version of paper on [arXiv](https://arxiv.org/abs/2005.10884) and use the new provable analysis in `defense_utils.py`.

 ## Related Repositories
 - [certifiedpatchdefense](https://github.com/Ping-C/certifiedpatchdefense)